 A number of the functions of the Policing Authority set out in the Act, require the Authority to either consult, advise or inform the Minister or the Government on various matters.
-Within this context, it is important that the Authority and the Department of Justice and Equality ('Department') work to ensure a good working relationship with each other.
+Within this context, it is important that the Authority and the Department of Justice ('Department') work to ensure a good working relationship with each other.

 A "Governance Framework - Relationship and Support Agreement" has been agreed with the Department.
 This agreement describes the key roles and responsibilities which underpin the relationship between the Authority on the one hand and the Department on the other.
 It also sets out the key supports that will be provided to the Authority by the Department and the corresponding accountability that the Authority has to the Minister.
+In addition to this agreement, a Performance Delivery Agreement with the Department, which was signed in March 2021, sets out the annual targets agreed between the Authority and the Department.